-- Completed a minimum of a bachelor's degree at a US regionally accredited university or college and course work approved by ACEND. - Completed an ACEND-accredited supervised practice program (dietetic internship) at a healthcare facility, community agency, or a foodservice corporation, or combined with undergraduate or graduate studies.
-Typically, the length of an internship program ranges from six to twelve months.
-The Dietetic Internship program through the Department of DHN at the University of Kentucky runs from January until July. - Passed a national examination administered by the Commission on Dietetic Registration (CDR). - Complete continuing professional educational requirements to maintain registration.
+- Completed a minimum of a bachelor's degree at a US regionally accredited university or college and course work approved by ACEND. - Completed an ACEND-accredited supervised practice program at a healthcare facility, community agency, or a foodservice corporation, or combined with undergraduate or graduate studies.
+Typically, the length of an internship program ranges from six to twelve months. - Passed a national examination administered by the Commission on Dietetic Registration (CDR). - Complete continuing professional educational requirements to maintain registration.

 Some RDNs hold additional certifications in specialized areas of practice, such as pediatric or renal nutrition, nutrition support, and diabetes education.
-These certifications are awarded through CDR, the credentialing agency for A.N.D., and/or other medical and nutrition organizations and are recognized within the profession, but are not required.
+These certifications are awarded through CDR, the credentialing agency for the Academy, and/or other medical and nutrition organizations and are recognized within the profession, but are not required.
 In addition to RDN credentialing, many states have regulatory laws for dietitians and nutrition practitioners.
 Frequently, these state requirements are met through the same education and training required to become an RDN.